 District staff in this unit perform compliance inspections of sources of air pollution.
 This unit is also responsible for the issuance of open burning exemptions and investigating complaints associated with ambient air contaminants.

-Livestock Waste Management
+District Livestock Waste

 This unit's primary responsibility is the inspection of Confined Animal Feeding Operations (CAFO's) and the investigation of complaints associated with this type of activity.
-Personnel within this unit also provide a great deal of technical and compliance assistance during on-site visits allowing facilities to move toward or remain within compliance with existing regulations.

 This unit is responsible for conducting compliance inspections at facilities containing underground storage tanks (UST), conducting subsurface assessments for the removal of USTs, responding to spills/releases of regulated substances, project management of contaminated sites, and complaint investigations.